 WHITE TIGER CONDO CONVERSION

-MULTI-FAMILY RESIDENTIAL PROPERTIES: WE TURN TICS INTO CONDO HOMES
+MULTI-UNIT RESIDENTIAL PROPERTIES: WE TURN TICS INTO CONDOS TM

 In an expensive, and thriving city like San Francisco, Bay Area and California, where the cost of housing is among the highest in the country and rents also rising sharply, many residents are struggling with limited options and believe that home ownership is beyond their reach.
 Condo conversion offers people who otherwise might be unable to afford to buy their own home a vehicle for home ownership and increase property equity at the same time.

-WHITE TIGER is created for the express purpose of making condo conversions more accessible and approachable to help property owners reach their goals.
+WHITE TIGER is created for THE PEOPLE with the express purpose of making condo conversions more accessible and approachable to help property owners reach their goals.
 We are dedicated to helping more people achieve their condo conversion and the New American Dream.

 A LITTLE HISTORY

-Condo home ownership in San Francisco began in the 1960s.
+Condo ownership in San Francisco began in the 1960s.
 Before that, San Francisco had only two viable housing options: owning a house or renting an apartment.
 Those limitations created the demand for a third option.
 Condominiums gave people the opportunity to own their "own apartment", in addition to shared ownership of the common areas, in a multi-unit building.
+However, keep in mind, condominium is a legal term describing the form of ownership and much more (not to be mistaken for only "owning an apartment").

 Condominium conversion “took off” in the 1960s with the amendment of federal laws to facilitate financing and the enactment of state “horizontal property” acts.
 Condominium developments can qualify under the National Housing Act for FHA insurance for mortgages to finance the sales of units.